-So you have a college degree and are now thinking about what you want to do with your life?
+So you have a college degree and are thinking about what you want to do with your life?
 Many attempt to join the military through the Officer Candidate School (OCS) route.
-There are many opportunities military wide for young college grads seeking to lead in the military, however officer slots for any of the Special Forces units are few and hard to come by.
-In fact, latest numbers for SEAL officer candidates were about 1 in 8 get accepted to attend SEAL training after OCS.
+There are many opportunities military-wide for young college grads seeking to lead in the military; however, officer slots for any of the Special Forces units are few and hard to come by.
+The latest numbers for SEAL officer candidates were about one in eight get accepted to attend SEAL training after OCS.

-1) College Grades should be great - 3.5 above
+1. College grades should be great -- a 3.5 grade-point average or above

-2) Extra courses - language skills perhaps / awards
+2. Extra courses -- language skills perhaps and awards

-5) Letters of recommendations help too.
-The best ones are from someone who really knows you not just some former SEAL who knew you for 10 minutes during an interview.
-However, you need those too though as these count as interviews with a SEAL or former SEAL.
+5. Letters of recommendations -- The best ones are from someone who really knows you, not just some former SEAL who knew you for 10 minutes during an interview.
+However, you need those, too, as they count as interviews with a SEAL or former SEAL.

-Of course, it goes without saying, criminal records, medical issues, test scores all should be without issue in order to get accepted.
+Criminal records, medical issues and test scores should be without issue in order to get accepted.
 See your local officer recruiter if you are seeking the OCS route after college.

 Realize that there is a timeline each year you need to adhere to.
 By January or February, you should be done with your recruiting process, applications, medical screening, testing and letter of recommendation.
 The board will convene in late February or early March and will determine whether you get the opportunity to attend SEAL Officer Assessment and Selection (SOAS) that summer.
 You need to be 100% prepared for your mini-BUD/S stint, as you will be tested in all areas of fitness, leadership and followership/teamwork, and be interviewed by the SEAL board.